williamouyang/okta.github.io/_source/docs/api/resources/oidc.md

 The ID token and the access token are signed by an RSA private key.
 Okta publishes the corresponding public key and adds a public-key identifier `kid` in the ID token header.
 To minimize the effects of key rotation, your application should check the `kid`, and if it has changed, check the `jwks_uri` value in the [well-known configuration](#openid-connect-metadata) for a new public key and `kid`.

 All applications must roll over keys for adequate security.
+Please note the following:

+* Okta automatically rotates keys used to sign token, for security purposes.
+* The current key rotation schedule is at least twice a year.
+This schedule can change without notice.
+* In case of an emergency, Okta can rotate keys as needed.
+* Okta always publishes keys to the JWKS.
+* If your app follows the best practice to always resolve the `kid`, key rotations will not cause problems.
+* If you download the key and store it locally, **you are responsible for updates**.

+>Keys used to sign tokens automatically rotate and should always be resolved dynamically against the published JWKS.
+Your app might break if you hardcode public keys in your applications!
 Be sure to include key rollover in your implementation.